pythononwheels/pow_devel/pythononwheels/start/README.md

 ![Pow logo](http://www.pythononwheels.org/static/images/pow_logo_300.png)

-# This is the new pow.
+# This is the new pow 2017.
 And it's really good.
 (ok I might be biased ;)

 But it's by far the best PoW (concept and implementation) ever !